QVEU/QVEU_Code/Tutorials/locus_tutorial.md

 [under construction]

-You will need to gain access to locus bi
+You will need to gain access to locus by going to:

-1. Log in to _locus_.
+#1.
+Log in to _locus_.
 - While on campus network or VPN, enter:
 ``` bash
 ssh username@ai-submit1.niaid.nih.gov